aws-samples/serverless-patterns/appsync-events-bedrock-cdk/README.md

 ```

 From the demo app it's possible to see all connection events and data events in a structured way.
-First of all connect to the Websocket
+First of all connect to the WebSocket
 ![step1](step1.png)

 Then subscribe to the namespace.
 Please note: The default namespace is `BedrockChat`.
 By inserting `BedrockChat/*` you will be able to receive all the messages in the sub-segments.